andy-she-hoi/AWS-CICD/Front-end/README.md

 In Record type, choose A ‐ Routes traffic to an IPv4 address and some AWS resources.

-For Evaluate target health, choose No.
+For Evaluate target health, choose Yes.

 Choose Define simple record.